D3lt4lph4/papers/docs/imagedetection/yolov2.md

 ## Brief

 This is an improved version of the YOLO network.
-It was designed to palliate to some defect of the YOLO, that is the precision of the network and the level of recall.
-On top of that, the new version can now predict up to 9000 classes and predict non seen with no label.
+It was designed to palliate to some defect of the YOLO, the precision of the network and the level of recall.
+On top of that, the new version can now predict up to 9000 classes and predict unseen classes.

 ## How Does It Work